-This one is much less messy, but takes a day to dry.
-Give each student a coffee filter which they colour with water soluble markers.
+This one is much less messy but takes a day to dry.
+Give each student a coffee filter which they colour with water-soluble markers.
 Place the filters flat on a waterproof surface that won’t stain (or doesn’t matter if it stains).
 We use a plastic table cloth.
 Spray the filters lightly with a mist of water.
 This will cause the marker to bleed.
 Let them dry.

-Students can cut out a figure of person and add personal details using pencil (as it’s doesn’t spread or bleed on the filter).
+Students can cut out a figure of a person and add personal details using pencil (as it’s doesn’t spread or bleed on the filter).

-The filters also make for nice decorations around your a display, so cut out circles from the leftovers or make a few extras.
+The filters also make for nice decorations around your display, so cut out circles from the leftovers or make a few extras.

 Books About Holi